Type of Sarcoma: Ewing’s Sarcoma

 All of this support has encouraged Miranda by keeping the focus on Miranda as the exceptional person she is rather than letting Sarcoma take over her life.
 She has even squeezed in getting her driver’s license, a very important milestone in any teenager’s life.

 Miranda and her family are determined to use her experience to raise awareness about sarcoma.
 She has been featured in Runners World, the Sailor Sun Newspaper and CBS Local News (WCCO).
 She is also going to be giving some talks for Children’s Hospital.
 Awareness saves lives and we know that someone as energetic and determined as Miranda will do a lot to promote awareness.
 Miranda became a national spokes person for Truth 365 and has increased her work on behalf of Rein in Sarcoma including getting Wayzata High School to actively support our mission.
-Read more about Miranda’s journey and the recognition she is receiving.
+Miranda was featured in a story at Mayo Clinic’s “In the Loop“.

 Miranda and her family have also established the RIS Miranda Mead Named Fund, which will be dedicated at the 2017 Party in the Park.
 To support the Miranda Mead RIS Named Fund, click here and choose Miranda Mead under the Named Fund drop down menu.